Field Trips

 • Learning from the Past: Town Meeting and the Green Mountain Parkway - students examine arguments from the 1930s Green Mountain Parkway debate and participate in a mock town meeting discussion and vote.

-Many student groups combine their visit to the Vermont History Museum with a tour of the nearby Vermont State House or Vermont Supreme Court.
-To schedule a visit or program in conjunction with a visit to these sites, contact visit@leg.state.vt.us or (802) 461-9923.
+Did you know?
+Many student groups combine their visit to the Vermont History Museum with a tour of the nearby Vermont State House.
+You can book a State House tour on our online booking site.

 Visit the History Center